input-output-hk/cardano-sl/docs/block-processing/types.md

       + `_mehAttributes :: BlockHeaderAttributes` – an attributes map to
         extend the header with more fields, currently empty

-TODO: for all things, specify how their integrity is validated

 ### Main block signature

 *keywords: `BlockSignature`, `MainToSign`*